 Kooth is one of the College’s key partners.
 Kooth is a transformational, digital mental health support service for 16-25 year olds.
 It gives children and young people easy access to an online community of peers and a team of experienced counsellors.
 Access is free of the typical barriers to support: no waiting lists; no thresholds; no costs; and complete anonymity.

-The College has worked closely with Big white Wall for several years.
+The College has worked closely with Togetherall (formerly Big White Wall) for several years.
 The service is clinically managed and designed to support those of any age with mild to moderate need, while having the infrastructure to case manage individuals at risk.
 It is moderated 24/7 by trained practitioners who keep its members safe, and facilitates the process of people helping people in an online environment.

 The following links provide additional support resources for students struggling with concerns about coronavirus: